If you can see the bulleted characters, continue; if not go to/return to regular version of page.

 By February, enough had entered service to push all the 32's back to Pitkin/207, and all the 160's back to ENY; and at the same time, the first ten car unit finally entered test service on the Ⓐ.
 A year later, most of the order was complete, and then the move began of 46's from the Ⓕ and Ⓡ to CIYD for the southern section lines which would give 160's to Queens for upcoming CBTC implementation, and some of the 32's and 42's being sidelined.
 Some then began appearing on Ⓝ Ⓦ and Ⓖ.

 The R46-160 swap between CIYD and JYD concluded with the last 46 transferring around May.
 The final assignment is loosely 46's to Ⓝ and Ⓦ (digital signs useful for quick swapping between the lines at Astoria, and they'll probably have what few 160's remain), and the Ⓖ.
-The Ⓠ got back the 68's, and a few 46's.
+The Ⓠ got back the 68's, and now, the 46's.

 With the first R211 cars taking shape at the plant (one shown in a photos with the # 4256) and set for delivery in the year, the likely car assignment was announced in a press release, and like the 46/160 swap, it will based on the expanding CBTC implentation: new cars will go to Ⓐ, Ⓒ, Ⓖ, Ⓝ, Ⓦ, and maybe the Ⓔ.
 (179's would all go to the Ⓙ, and the Ⓒ will finally be full length.
 Not mentioned where the 211T's would go, but since it's starting out as a test, this is probably what the “maybe the E” is pointing to, and that's the line that would benefit the most from the added space).